GerritCodeReview/k8s-gerrit/Documentation/operator.md

   The operator will install no Ingress components.
 Services will still be available.
   No prerequisites are required for this case.

+  If `spec.ingress.enabled` is set to `true` in GerritCluster, the operator will still configure network related options like `http.listenUrl` in Gerrit based on the other options in `spec.ingress`.

 - **INGRESS**

   The operator will install an Ingress.
 Currently only the